samtools/htslib/docs/FORMAT_PLAN_SPEC.md

 int32 payload range, the planned parser falls back so the generic parser keeps its warning and missing-value behavior.

+Validated `GT2` payloads and exact-layout `AB` float payloads can be written directly into `v->indiv` instead of going through scratch arrays.
+Any direct writer must save the entry length and roll back before returning fallback.

 ## Edge Fixture

 `test/format-plan-edge.vcf` is CCDG-shaped but includes records that exercise